tetianamohorian/portal_networking/README.md

 ## 👨‍💻 Author

-Made with 💡 by [Your Name] — React developer and CS student at TUKE.
+Made with 💡 by [Tetiana] — React developer and CS student at TUKE.